mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 ### Body section

 Body section contains several distinct blocks: `navbar.html`, `messages.html`, `intro` and `footer.html`.
 Last is `scripts` block which allows to include site specific JS scripts at the end of the page.
+It is considered best practice to place JS scripts near closing body tag, which speeds up page loading and ensures, that all page is already rendered, when scripts start to invoke __DOM (Document Object Model)__ operations.

 Main navigation bar is common for all pages in the app and will be fixed at the top of the site.
 It is pretty standard navigation bar, based on Bootstrap and MDB.
 There is also some Flask helper function enclosed in Jinja variable `{% raw %}{{ url_for('index') }}{% endraw %}` to manage finding url for main entry point for our application, which is landing page.